bartek/bartek.github.io/pages/golang-context-wg-go-routines.md

 not concerning itself with the response of the request.
 The WaitGroup continues to do its specific job and the flow of the application during termination is much improved!

-There's many ways this can be expanded or used, so please consider it a starting point.
-I initially struggled understanding how I could use `WaitGroup` and `context.WithCancel` in combination, so I hope this was useful!
+One of the underlying philosophies in Go is _Don't communicate by sharing memory; share memory by communicating_.
+Here, we used channels to pass references between goroutines, and that allowed us to improve the flow of our application.
+There's many ways we could take this further, for example, we don't collect the responses or errors from the API across goroutines.
+Thankfully, Go makes that trivial to arrange, so consider this a starting point and if you'd like to take this further, try playing with such ideas!

 For reference, here's the code in its entirety: